tfurelaud/ReversiGameAI/README.txt

 Les deux premières heuristiques sont utilisées sur un PVS de profondeur 3 et la dernière sur un PVS de profondeur 11 à 11 coups de la fin
 (si une victoire est possible à 11 coups de la fin alors on gagnera surement).

+///////// ENGLISH

+For our player we decided to use a NegaMax algorithm and the PVS algorithm for pruning.
+The NegaMax algorithm allows us to do research faster in our tree.
+And the PVS / NegaScout allows us to prune more branches from our tree.
+Thus PVS is much more advanced than a simple alpha-beta on a
+  MiniMax.
+To implement this algorithm, we were inspired by the pseudo code present on: https://en.wikipedia.org/wiki/Principal_variation_search.

+The tree uses 3 heuristics depending on the progress of the game.

+The start-of-game heuristic can be represented in the form of a table (game grid) with the most important values ​​in the center.
+This heuristic also takes into account the number of allied pieces that we have on the board as well as the number of neighbors that we have.
+Indeed, at the start of the game we will want have as few pieces as possible on the board, that they are placed as centrally as possible and that they are as grouped as possible.

+The second heuristic is the mid-game heuristic.
+We can also represent it in the form of a table.
+The largest values ​​are the 4 corners
+(once a corner is taken by a player, it will remain so the whole game, so these boxes are important).
+The 2 squares adjacent to each corner located on the edges of the table are negative if the opponent can take the corner if we play our shot here, or quite large if not.
+These boxes are indeed quite important if they do not lead the opponent to take a corner.
+The last square adjacent to each corner is negative because it represents a real danger.
+Then we gave a positive value to the other boxes located on the edges of the table because they are advantageous.
+Finally we also give a positive value to the boxes located in the center because at any time of the game they are important (to prevent the opponent does not take a whole row, column, or diagonal).
+For details on the values ​​returned by this heuristic we have made pattarns (diagonals, lines, columns, 4x4 block in a corner, 6x3 block in a corner ...) which are worth more or less points.
+For example, the diagonal of length 10 is worth a lot of points because it has two corners.
+Finally, we calculate the mobility of the opposing player after our move, so that it is as weak as possible (that he can only play bad moves, or even not play if possible).

+The last heuristic is the end-of-game heuristic.
+For this we are just looking at whether we win or not.

+The first two heuristics are used on a PVS of depth 3 and the last on a PVS of depth 11 to 11 strokes from the end (if a victory is possible with 11 moves from the end then we will surely win).

+SORRY IF THE TRANSLATION IS NOT CORRECT AT ALL, ITS SIMPLY A GOOGLE TRAD TRADUCTION.